CharlesDerek/mongoDashboard/README.md

 ## Electron App

-adminMongo can also be used as a cross platform Electron application.
+mongoDashboard can also be used as a cross platform Electron application.
 Due to the size of Electron it will need to be built manually.

 To build for Mac: